Adults 60+ shouldn’t take aspirin daily to prevent heart attack, task force says - NewsBreak

 Bleeding risks for adults in their 60s and up who haven’t had a heart attack or stroke outweigh any potential benefits from aspirin, the U.S. Preventive Services Task Force said in its draft guidance.

 For the first time, the panel said there may be a small benefit for adults in their 40s who have no bleeding risks.
-For those in their 50s, the panel softened advice and said evidence of benefit is less clear.FDA to begin evaluating booster shots of Moderna, J&J vaccines
+For those in their 50s, the panel softened advice and said evidence of benefit is less clear.Next on FDA’s agenda: Booster shots of Moderna, J&J vaccines

 The recommendations are meant for people with high blood pressure, high cholesterol, obesity or other conditions that increase their chances for a heart attack or stroke.
 Regardless of age, adults should talk with their doctors about stopping or starting aspirin to make sure it’s the right choice for them, said task force member Dr. John Wong, a primary-care expert at Tufts Medical Center.